s1syphus/teammaze/README.txt

 5. Add the ASK scanning library to the TeamMaize project (if it isn't already) Right click on TeamMaize folder in eclipse Properties > Android >
-   Under Library click "Add…" Select ASKScanningLibrary (should show up if has been imported)
+   Under Library click "Addï¿½" Select ASKScanningLibrary (should show up if has been imported)

 6. Run the application: Click on Android Virtual Device Manager Button in eclipse top bar Click "New..." and create a device emulator